Fener Balat Walking Tour

 - Contact Us

 The Fener-Balat neighborhoods are drenched in a rich history that stems all the way back to the Fall of Constantinople in 1453.
-When the city was captured by the Ottoman Empire, the Fener district became home to the many Greeks that lived in the city and they even became important assistants to the Sultan.
+When the city was captured by the Ottoman Empire, the Fener district became home to the many Greeks that lived in the city and they even became important assistants to the Sultans.
 Phanariotes, as they were called, gave advice to the Ottoman leaders in various fields, and wealthy Phanariotes were even appointed as governors in western provinces.

 Travel north from Fener and you’ll reach Balat, an old quarter of Istanbul that was inhabited by Romaniote, Ashkenazi and Sephardi (Spanish) Jews.
 When the Kingdom of Granada fell, the Andalusians in the south of Spain were exiled and forced to leave their home.
 The Catholic Monarchs of Spain announced that they didn’t want Muslims or Jews in Spain, and thus they were forced to search for a home elsewhere.